Welcome to my Ultimate Bug Out Bag List!

 Ultralight backpacks typically weigh less and keep you a lot cooler compared to other materials.
 They are built for comfort on long treks.

-a micro-niche trend has become popular for outdoor companies to manufacture super light backpacks made out of a space-age material that cost a small fortune.
+a micro-niche trend has become popular for outdoor companies to manufacture super light backpacks made out of a space-age material that costs a small fortune.
 They are designed especially for backpackers and long mountaineering trips.

 When you are considering the weight factor, these can be great bags.
 However, they aren’t as durable and tough as their canvas counterparts and do need to be treated with care.
 You can’t just throw them around and bump them up against abrasive surfaces – maybe not the most ideal choice for a bug out backpack.